Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Let’s say you hit a cash management hitch.
 If you do find yourself in a position where you have too much inventory on hand and you need cash to cover expenses, there is a path forward.
 Invoice financing companies will advance a full or partial amount of your outstanding invoices.
 You repay that amount plus interest after the invoice is paid.

-This likely should be considered only as a stop-gap measure.
+This generally should only be considered as a stop-gap measure.
 Like credit cards, interest payments on invoice financing can add up fast and quickly get out of control.
 Consider the fact that annual percentage rates for invoice financing products can reach as high as a jaw-dropping 64%.

 5. Cutting Costs